Acts of the Apostles: Gospel of Luke

 As the second part of the two-part work Luke–Acts, Acts has significant links to the Gospel of Luke.
 Major turning points in the structure of Acts find parallels in Luke: the presentation of the child Jesus in the Temple parallels the opening of Acts in the Temple, Jesus's forty days of testing in the wilderness prior to his mission parallel the forty days prior to his Ascension in Acts, the mission of Jesus in Samaria and the Decapolis (the lands of the Samaritans and Gentiles) parallels the missions of the Apostles in Samaria and the Gentile lands, and so on (see Gospel of Luke).
 These parallels continue through both books, contributing to the narrative unity of the work.

-However, scholars have noted differences between Luke and Acts, including some apparent contradictions.
-For example, the gospel seems to place the Ascension on Easter Sunday, shortly after the Resurrection, while Acts 1 puts it forty days later.
-Such differences have led to debates over the nature of the unity between the two books.
-While not seriously questioning the single authorship of Luke–Acts, these variations suggest a complex literary structure that balances thematic continuity with narrative development across two volumes.
+However, apparent differences between Luke and Acts, such as the timing of the Ascension, have led to debates over the nature of the unity between the two books.
+While not seriously questioning the single authorship of Luke–Acts, Mikeal Parsons and Richard Pervo suggested a literary structure that balances thematic continuity with narrative development, leading them to consider Luke and Acts as independent though interrelated works, though Friedeman observes that their work has generally elicited more defenses of the consensus for the literary unity of Luke-Acts.
 Literary studies have explored how Luke sets the stage in his gospel for key themes that recur and develop throughout Acts, including the offer to and rejection of the Messianic kingdom by Israel, and God's sovereign establishment of the church for both Jews and Gentiles.